grafana/grafana/docs/sources/plugins/developing/apps.md

 # Grafana Apps

-App plugins are a new kind of grafana plugin that can bundle data source and panel plugins within one package.
-It also enable the plugin author to create custom pages within grafana.
-The custom pages enable the plugin author to include things like documentation, sign up forms or controlling other services using HTTP requests.
+App plugins are a grafana plugin that can bundle data source and panel plugins within one package.
+It also enables the plugin author to create custom pages within grafana.
+The custom pages enable the plugin author to include things like documentation, sign up forms, or controlling other services using HTTP requests.

 Data source and panel plugins will show up like normal plugins.
 The app pages will be available in the main menu.